datadominik/selfdrivingcar/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ####1.
 Describe how, and identify where in your code, you preprocessed the image data.
 What tecniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc.

-The code for this step is contained in the fourth code cell of the IPython notebook.
+The code for this step is contained in the 7th, 8th and 9th code cells of the IPython notebook.

-As a first step, I decided to convert the images to grayscale because ...

-Here is an example of a traffic sign image before and after grayscaling.
+As a first step I coverted all images to grayscale by taking the mean of all three color channels.
+This showed to work quite well but you need to keep it mind, that for German traffic signs color is actually a strong feature.

+Next I applied zero-mean and unit-variance normalization since it has shown to lead to faster convergence when training Deep Neural Networks.
+This step is not necessary but helped in this experimental setup

+The dataset is highly imbalanced, therefore I implemented two methods used for upsampling:
+* rotational augmentation: rotate the images to achieve some sort of rotational invariance later
+* scaling augmentation: zoom-in/ zoom-out, to achieve some sort of scale invariance later

+After applying all these pre-processing steps the data looks like this (excerpt):

 ![alt text][image2]

-As a last step, I normalized the image data because ...
+The augmentation was performed to have each class at least represented by 1000 examples.
+Therefore the class distribution of the augmented dataset looks like this:

+![alt text][image2]

 ####2.
 Describe how, and identify where in your code, you set up training, validation and testing data.
 How much data was in each set?
 Explain what techniques were used to split the data into these sets.
 (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data)